Tell me if this sounds familiar…

 This is especially important if you can never find anything to wear or have piles of clothes lying around.

-Get rid of all clothes that don’t flatter you, don’t fit, and that you don’t wear.
-By waking up to only clothes, you love and look good on you, getting ready in the mornings will be much easier.
+Get rid of all clothes that don’t flatter you, fit well, or are not worn.
+By waking up to only clothes you love and that look good on you, getting ready in the mornings will be much easier.